NCBI-Hackathons/chervil/README.md

 This command calls multiple scripts that execute the pipeline we have developed. \
     a.
 RetroSpotter github repo is cloned \
     b. call the RetroSpotter script makeblastdb.sh to create a blast database of the human endogenous retroviruses \
-    c. this is all taken care of using a reference fasta file from RetroSpotter \
+    c. this is all taken care of using a reference FASTA file from RetroSpotter \
-    d. call the RetroSpotter script run_jobs.sh which uses the magicblast command to align RNAseq reads to the reference blast database \
+    d. call the RetroSpotter script run_jobs.sh which uses the magicblast command to align RNA-seq reads to the reference blast database \
     e. call the RetroSpotter script count_hits.sh which takes the sam files output from the run_jobs.sh script and counts the number of reads corresponding to each ERV gene \
     f. organize the counts into a dataframe that includes all of the sample numbers (by SRR accession), their class (infected, not infected, etc.) and their read count for each ERV gene, written to a csv file \
     g. feed this dataframe into our machine learning algorithm for class detection \